“You are what you do, not what you say you’ll do.”

 Let’s examine three sample group scenarios.

 John Rock Capital

-A mid-sized fund has recruited an exceptionally talented team, but is having trouble both with poaching from larger funds and people leaving to directly compete.
+A small social impact fund has recruited an exceptionally talented team, but is having trouble both with poaching from larger funds and people leaving to directly compete.
 They do a Team UP focused on enhancing the individual well-being of each team member so much that they stay at much higher rates.
 This has a great benefit-cost ratio.

 Wei and Jing are married with two teenage children, Min and Jie.
 They do a Family UP focused on helping future proof their family business.
 They’re unsure how their business needs to evolve and how ownership and assets will be allocated over time.
 They each create 15 year plans with multiple scenarios and commit to annual collaborative updates.